 One of the best ways to understand whether a new product or service is right for you is through feedback from other customers.
 Direct customer testimonials can provide a real insight into what infrared heating is and whether its suitable for you.
-That’s why we jumped at the chance to visit our customer in his stunning rural home in the Cotswolds – Mark was so impressed with the benefits of infrared that he invited us to visit and help spread the word to others who are considering which heating system to use.
+That’s why we jumped at the chance to visit our customer in his stunning rural home in the Cotswolds – Mark was so impressed with the benefits of Herschel infrared panels that he invited us to visit and help spread the word to others who are considering which heating system to use.

 Our first impressions of entering the house, on a cold but sunny February day in 2018, was just how comfortable the environment felt.
 As Mark explains, before he renovated the house, it had the usual problems typical of an older property feeling cold with various damp issues and this didn’t help his children’s asthma.
 The house no longer has any damp and Mark is certain that his children’s asthma problems have significantly reduced since the renovation.
 Mark has a large solar array and likes to turn the heating on when the sun is shining in the winter to make the most of the free energy being generated.
 He installed large windows to maximise passive solar gain from the south facing aspect of the house and installed high levels of insulation throughout.